Skip to main content

 • Establish a relationship with a new mentor at the start of your career

-• Benefit from the pre-eminent fellowship available to the astronomy community
+• Benefit from engagement in the preeminent fellowship available to the astrophysics community

 Current and past NASA Jack Eddy Fellows

-Each year, between two and four students are awarded a Jack Eddy Fellowship to pursue their own research project.
+Each year several students are awarded a Jack Eddy Fellowship to pursue their own research project.
 They work with scientist mentors at institutions ranging from universities and science centers, to NCAR’s High Altitude Observatory and NASA Goddard Space Flight Center.

 MOST RECENT JACK EDDY FELLOWS